-And because the data is stored on a decentralized network of computers, there is no risk of data loss if one computer fails.
-This is the ultimate redundancy built into the system, because there are 1000s of encrypted copies of your data that can only be accessed by the owner.
+And because the data is stored on a decentralized network of computers, there is no risk of data loss if one computer fails or goes offline.
+Arweave offers unparalleled redundancy as thousands of encrypted copies of your data are maintained across the globe - all of which can only be accessed by the owner.

 So if you're looking for a safe and affordable way to store your photos, blockchain storage and Arweave is worth considering.

 But, how does someone get their photos onto the Arweave blockchain?

 ArDrive is a web app that lets you store on Arweave securely and privately - no one can see your photos except for you, and you can pass them on and share them as you see fit.